Animal fiber: Angora

 Angora wool or Angora fiber refers to the down coat produced by the Angora rabbit.
 There are many types of Angora rabbits - English, French, German, and Giant.
 Angora is prized for its softness, thin fibers of around 12-16 micrometers for quality fiber, and what knitters refer to as a halo (fluffiness).
 The fiber felts very easily.
 Angora fiber comes in white, black, and various shades of brown.

 Bison

-Bison fibers refer to the soft undercoat of the American Bison.
-The coat of the bison protects the animal during harsh winter conditions, and consists of a coarse shiny overcoat, a coarse bulky midcoast, and a short dense undercoat.
+Bison fibers refer to the soft undercoat of the American bison.
+The coat of the bison protects the animal during harsh winter conditions, and consists of a coarse shiny overcoat, a coarse bulky midcoat, and a short dense undercoat.
 The undercoat is composed of fine, hollow guard hairs (average diameter of 59 micrometers) and down (average 18.5 micrometers).
 Downy fibers are typically chosen for textile applications.
 Bison fibers are grey or red-brown and about 2.5 cm long.